-The Company grants performance share awards to executive officers and certain key employees under the Amended and Restated 2014 Incentive Plan prior to 2019 and under the 2019 Incentive Plan beginning in 2019.
-The number of shares of common stock earned and issuable under each award is determined at the end of each one-year or three-year performance period, based on the Company's achievement of performance goals predetermined by the Compensation Committee of the Board of Directors at the time of grant.
-The three-year performance share awards include a modifier to the total number of shares earned based on the Company's total shareholder return ("TSR") compared to an industry index.
-If certain levels of the performance objective are met, the award results in the issuance of shares of restricted stock or common stock corresponding to such level.
-One-year performance share awards are then subject to time-based vesting pursuant to which the shares of restricted stock vest in equal annual installments over the applicable vesting period, which is generally three years.
-Three-year performance share awards result in the issuance of shares of common stock that are not subject to time-based vesting at the conclusion of the three-year performance period if earned.
+The Company grants performance share awards to executive officers and certain key employees under the Plan, with the number of shares of common stock earned and issuable under each award determined at the end of a three-year performance period, based on the Company's achievement of performance goals predetermined by the Compensation Committee of the Board of Directors at the time of grant.
+These performance share awards include a modifier to the total number of shares earned based on the Company's total shareholder return ("TSR") compared to a small-cap stock market index.
+If certain levels of the performance objective are met, the award results in the issuance of shares of common stock corresponding to such level.
+Performance share awards that result in the issuance of shares of common stock are not subject to time-based vesting at the conclusion of the three-year performance period.

-In the event that the Company's financial performance meets the predetermined targets for the performance objectives of the one-year or three-year performance share awards, the Company will issue each award recipient the number of shares of restricted stock or common stock, as applicable, equal to the target award specified in the individual's underlying performance share award agreement.
+In the event that the Company's financial performance meets the predetermined targets for the performance objectives of the performance share awards, the Company will issue each award recipient the number of shares of common stock equal to the target award specified in the individual's underlying performance share award agreement.
+In the event the financial results of the Company exceed the predetermined targets, additional shares up to the maximum award may be issued.
 In the event the financial results of the Company fall below the predetermined targets, a reduced number of shares may be issued.
-In the event the financial results of the Company fall below the predetermined targets, a reduced number of shares may be issued.
-If the financial results of the Company fall below the threshold performance levels, no shares will be issued.
-The total number of shares issued for the three-year performance share award may be increased, decreased, or unchanged based on the TSR modifier described above.
+If the financial results of the Cheven the threshold performance levels, no shares will be issued.
+The total number of shares issued for the performance share award may be increased, decreased, or unchanged based on the TSR modifier described above.

-The recipients of performance share awards do not receive dividends or possess voting rights during the performance period and, accordingly, the fair value of the one-year performance share awards is the quoted market value of CPSI's common stock on the grant date less the present value of the expected dividends not received during the relevant period.
-The TSR modifier applicable to the three-year performance share awards is considered a market condition and therefore is reflected in the grant date fair value of the award.
+The recipients of performance share awards do not receive dividends or possess voting rights during the performance period and, accordingly, the fair value of the performance share awards is the quoted market value of CPSI's common stock on the grant date less the present value of the expected dividends not received during the relevant period.
+The TSR modifier applicable to the performance share awards is considered a market condition and therefore is reflected in the grant date fair value of the award.
 A Monte Carlo simulation has been used to account for this market condition in the grant date fair value of the award.

-Expense of one-year performance share awards is recognized using the accelerated attribution (graded vesting) method over the period beginning on the date the Company determines that it is probable that the performance criteria will be achieved and ending on the last day of the vesting period for the restricted stock issued in satisfaction of such awards.
-Expense of three-year performance share awards is recognized using ratable straight-line amortization over the three-year performance period.
+Expense related to performance share awards is recognized using ratable straight-line amortization over the three-year performance period.
 In the event the Company determines it is no longer probable that the minimum performance level will be achieved, all previously recognized compensation expense related to the applicable awards is reversed in the period such a determination is made.

-A summary of performance share award activity under the Plans for the years ended December 31, 2021, 2020 and 2019, is as follows, based on the target award amounts set forth in the performance share award agreements:
+A summary of performance share award activity under the Plan for the years ended December 31, 2022, 2021 and 2020, is as follows, based on the target award amounts set forth in the performance share award agreements: